Address book

 is immediately set for the user who is signed in TrueConf client application.
 In this case, timeout settings for this status are ignored.

-Please note: Statuses on different devices have different priorities.
-In simple terms, if a user is logged in simultaneously from a SIP/323 terminal and a client application, the terminal's status will take precedence.
-This means the "From terminal" connection will be displayed as the status in the address book and chat list.
-However, if the user is connected from both mobile and desktop applications, the standard status (such as online or in a call) will be shown, rather than the mobile status.
+Please note that statuses on different devices have different priorities.
+For example, if a user is logged in simultaneously from an SIP/323 endpoint and a client application, the endpoint status will take precedence.
+In other words, the connection status "From endpoint" will be displayed in the address book and chat list.
+However, if a user is connected from both mobile and desktop applications, the standard status (such as online or in a call) will be shown, rather than the mobile status.

-— do not disturb (this is set manually in the profile).
-Note that this status will remain visible at all times, even when your PC is locked, until you manually change it;
+— do not disturb (this status is set manually in the profile).
+Please note that this status will be displayed at all times, even when your PC is locked, until you manually change it.

 — Offline.# Notifications about user status change